huggingface/hf-endpoints-documentation/docs/source/engines/custom_container.md

 Now that we have the lifecycle in place, we can start building the core logic of the server itself.
 We'll start by defining the request and response types, so that we know exactly what type of data we can pass in to the server and what to expect in response.

-The default value of the `max_new_tokens` will be set to `128` and can be increased to a maximum of `512`.
-This is a practical way of capping the max memory a request can take.
+The default value for `max_new_tokens` is `128` and can be increased to a maximum of `512`.
+This is a practical way of capping the maximum memory a request can take.

 ```python
 # ------------------------------------------------------